NaziaRiasat/llm-gene-selection-prompt-sensitivity/README.md

 This repository contains prompts, raw LLM outputs, and evaluation scripts used to analyze prompt sensitivity in LLM-based gene prioritization tasks using a fixed DESeq2 reference.

-## Repository Structure

-data/
-DESeq2 reference tables used as statistical ground truth.

-prompts/
-All prompt templates used in the experiments.

-outputs/
-Raw LLM responses for each model and prompt configuration.

-scripts/
-R scripts used to compute Jaccard similarity and overlap coefficients.

-figures/
-Plots included in the paper.

 ## Models evaluated

 ChatGPT (GPT-5.2)
 Gemini 3
 Claude Opus 4.5

-## Reproducibility

 ## Quick start